noracmitchell/noracmitchell.github.io/git-novice.md

 ## 1. Introduction: Automated Version Control ##

 -   Unlimited undo, helps us know what each change does: Who made it & why?
--   Lets people collaborate on the same code at the same time (Have you used google docs?)
+-   Lets people collaborate on the same code at the same time
 -   All of these things are useful for repeatability, history, fixing problems etc.
--   Introduce the concept of repositories and commits
+-   Concept of repositories and commits

 ## 2. Setting up Git ##